|Date of Birth||9 May 1979, New York City, New York, USA|

 Mini Bio (1)

 This stunning and resourceful actress has been primarily a film player thus far.
 Only recently has she been opening herself up more to doing television (the series Gemini Division (2008), which she executive-produced), and animated voice-overs.
-Dawson's beauty may owe to her diverse lineage, which includes Afro-Cuban, Puerto Rican, North American and Irish, yet it is her gritty, powerhouse talent that stands out even more in edgy, urban filming that dates back to 1995 when she was only sixteen.
+Dawson's powerhouse talent stands out the most in edgy, urban filming that dates back to 1995 when she was only sixteen.

 A rags-to-riches article entitled "Rosario Dawson: From Tenement to Tinseltown" probably says it all.
 Rosario was born in New York City on May 9, 1979.
 Her mother, Isabel Celeste, of Puerto Rican and Afro-Cuban descent, is a singer, and her stepfather, who raised her, Greg Dawson, of Irish descent, is a construction laborer.
 Her parents, who married when both were teenagers, eventually divorced.
 Rosario and her younger brother, Clay Dawson, had it hard while growing up and was cared for by family members, most of whom were poverty-stricken and some of whom were HIV-positive.

 Her career actually started as a child when she made a minor showing on the children's show, Sesame Street (1969).
 As the story goes, she was "discovered" as an adolescent on her front porch step by two photographers.
 One of them, Harmony Korine, was an aspiring screenwriter who thought the inexperienced sixteen-year-old was ideal for the controversial cult film Kids (1995), in which she would portray a sexually active adolescent.
 It took time for Rosario's film career to kick in after that, but by the late 1990s, she had nabbed several independent films.
 Since then, she has moved into main-stream hits (and misses) and has surprised viewers with her earthy, provocative, uninhibited approach to her roles.